BlitzBanana/Bannerlord.IronBank/README.md

 ### Releasing

 Just run `release.ps1` powershell script.
-It will generate a zip ready to ne renamed with the version.
+It will generate a zip ready to be renamed with the version.

 ## Screenshots